The Hells

 Ranks

-The demon presiding over the House.
-If the Patriarch falls, the House falls.
+• The demon presiding over the House.
+If the Patriarch falls, the House is dismantled.

-If the House is granted residence in the Tower, a Patriarch is given permission to have twenty-six Generals.
+• If a House has earned or been granted residency within the Tower, the Patriarch is permitted to have twenty-six Generals.
+Otherwise, they’re permitted thirteen.

-Generals are chosen by First Generals with the approval of the Patriarch. -
+Generals are chosen by the First General with the approval of the Patriarch.

-The bulk of a House’s power lies here. -
+The bulk of a House’s power and reach lies here.

-Demons who have completed combat training and begin learning contract negotiation.
-Cannot offer contracts, no longer used as labor.
+• Demons who have completed combat training and begin learning contract negotiation.
+Cannot offer contracts yet, but no longer used as servants.

-Demons given the permission to begin combat training.
+• Demons given the permission to begin combat training.
 Cannot offer contracts.
-Still used as labor.
+Still used as servants.

-Newest House members with little to no permissions.
-Cannot offer contracts.
-Often used as labor.
+• Newest House members with little to no permissions.
+Cannot offer contracts, primarily used as servants.

 Creating a Demonic House